All Episodes

 You get back in there.

-Uh funny story here, and it is funny.
+Funny story here, and it is funny.

 This story first appeared in The Nation.

-The the the nation used to be a Trotskyite publication, used to be way, way out there, but now the base has caught up with it, so the nation is the Bible of the Democrat base.
+It used to be way, way out there, but now the base has caught up with it.

-Uh people wonder who she is.
+People wonder who she is.

 She's an heiress.

-Uh but anyway, those are those are diversions.
+But anyway, those are diversions.

 And here is the headline.

-This is turning in to the ethnic cleansing of New Orleans.
+This is turning into the ethnic cleansing of New Orleans.

 There is empty housing for the tens of thousands made homeless by Katrina, but the white elites have other plans.

-Here are the details from this magazine, the Bible.
+Here are the details from this magazine, The Bible.

-Uh well, Bible, they're not recognized Bible.
+Well, Bible, they're not reconciled.

-Um, what should we say this is?
+Which we say this is.

-The uh can't say the Dead Sea Scrolls of the Left.
+Can't say the Dead Sea Scrolls of the Left.

-That would upset them too.
+That would upset them, too.

-What what can't say Bible can't what is this?
+What is this?

-Here are the um here are the details.
+Here are the here are the details.

-Outside the 2000 bed temporary shelter in Baton Rouge's River Center, a church of Scientology band is performing a version of Bill Withers' classic Use Me, a refreshingly honest choice.
+Outside the 2,000-bed temporary shelter in Baton Rouge's River Center, a Church of Scientology band is performing a version of Bill Withers' classic Use Me, a refreshingly honest choice.

 The poor people, the people who know how to fix broken houses in New Orleans are all gone.

-A ten-year-old lying face down on a massage table, has pretty much the same attitude as the Bill Withers song.
+This is a quote from somebody by the name of 10-year-old Nyler, a 10-year-old lying face down on a massage table, has pretty much the same attitude as the Bill Withers song.

 I have nerves, she explains in a blissed out.

-This is a serious news story from the Manifesto of the Left.
+This is a serious news story from the Manifesto of the Left, wearing a donated pink t-shirt with an age-inappropriate slogan.

-So I think New Orleans might never get fixed because the people who know how to fix broken houses are all gone.
+Nyler tells me, and Naomi Klein, by the way, the author of the story, tells me that what she's nervous about, I think New Orleans might never get fixed because the people who know how to fix broken houses are all gone.

-An hour earlier I had interviewed New Orleans top corporate lobbyist Mark Drennan as president and CEO of Greater New Orleans Inc.
+An hour earlier, I had interviewed New Orleans' top corporate lobbyist Mark Drennan as president and CEO of Greater New Orleans Inc.

 Listening to Drennan enthused about the opportunities opened up by the storm, I was struck by his reference to African Americans in New Orleans as the minority community.